Paseo del Volcan (NM 347) Road Extension Study

 WHERE IS THE STUDY AREA?

-The New Mexico Department of Transportation (NMDOT), in cooperation with the Federal Highway Administration, is conducting a corridor study for the extension of NM Highway 347 also known as Paseo del Volcan (PDV) located on the northwestern side of Albuquerque and Rio Rancho in Sandoval County, New Mexico.
-A segment of PDV exists between US Highway 550 and Unser Boulevard.
-The study area starts at Rainbow Blvd and generally follows 28th Avenue west, turning south after Vista Road and extending south along 20th Street to Southern Boulevard – a distance of approximately seven (7) miles (see Exhibit 1).
+The New Mexico Department of Transportation (NMDOT), in cooperation with the Federal Highway Administration, is conducting a corridor study for the proposed extension of NM Highway 347, also known as Paseo del Volcán (PDV).
+This area is located on the northwestern side of Albuquerque and Rio Rancho in Sandoval County.

 WHY IS THE STUDY BEING CONDUCTED?